 Permanent establishment is yet another issue in global payroll compliance.
 This is a tax concept related to where a company owes taxes.
-For example, if the company is permanently established in the U.S., that's a taxable presence, and the company has to pay local taxes in the U.S.
+For example, if the company is permanently established in the U.S., that's a taxable presence and the company has to pay local taxes in the U.S.

 Employers hiring globally need to understand the criteria for permanent establishment in the countries they hire in.
-For example, having a fixed place of business in a location can be a factor.

 Protecting employee data